Issues and Concerns

 Fossil fuel expansion

-Well into 2023, Elsevier R&D was still openly promoting that it acts in service of most Fortune 500 oil and gas companies, with resources and tools to scale up operations, respond to new opportunities, and increase exploration successes.
-While Geofacets has been described as having been "sunsetted," its use is still being promoted for entities engaged in fossil fuel expansion.
-As an OSDU Forum member, Elsevier also provides geophysical information on the Amazon OSDU platform—where data is provided to oil majors that have business plans antithetical to net zero pathways, warming targets, and a global, science-based, and just transition.
+Well into 2023, Elsevier R&D was still openly stating that it acts in service of most Fortune 500 oil and gas companies, with resources to scale up operations, respond to new opportunities, and increase exploration successes.
+Into 2024, Elsevier was listed as an OSDU Forum member, providing geophysical information on the Amazon OSDU platform, where data is provided to oil majors that have business plans antithetical to net zero pathways, warming targets, and a science-based and just transition.

-RELX exhibitions provide valuable resources for coal company customers and partners that are still expanding development of unburnable coal, refusing to decarbonize, and severely misaligned with the Paris Agreement.
+RELX exhibitions provide valuable resources for coal companies that are still expanding development of unburnable coal, refusing to decarbonize, and severely misaligned with the Paris Agreement.

 Industry misinformation